Resonant Electron-Plasmon Interactions in Drifting Electron Gas: Transient and Persistent Excitations

-Note that the excitation amplitude and phases depend on the chemical potential and the temperature of the electron gas via the kinetic correction and damping parameters.
-It is also remarked that the presence of damping leads to a phase shift between the electrostatic energy and density distribution in the system.
+Note that the excitation amplitude and phases also depend on the chemical potential and the temperature of the electron gas via the kinetic correction and damping parameter.
+In a driven damped harmonic coupled oscillator the resonance occurs at natural frequencies of the system.
+However, in our case these are the natural quasiparticle wavenumbers of the system, $k_1$ and $k_2$ at which the resonance takes place.